publiccodenet/about/activities/communication/communications-plan.md

 * recommendations or referrals
 * invitations to speak at/contribute to their platforms
+* being asked to collaborate on a thought piece (like an article, research or project)
 * being asked to join a conversation

 ### Potential codebase communities